truenas/documentation/static/includes/NetworkBridgeSCALE.md

 4. Select the interfaces on the **Bridge Members** dropdown list.

 5. Click **Add** to the right of **Aliases** to show the IP address fields, and enter the IP address for this bridge interface.
-   Click **Add** again to show an additional IP address fields for each additional IP address you want to add.
+   Click **Add** again to show additional IP address fields for each additional IP address you want to add.

    {{< trueimage src="/images/SCALE/Network/AddInterfaceNicDeviceOtherSettingsSCALE.png" alt="Add IP and Subnet Mask" id="Add IP and Subnet Mask" >}}